ewang2002/ewang2002/README.md

 I'm Edward, a ~~third~~ fourth year undergraduate student at the [University of California San Diego](http://ucsd.edu/) majoring in [Mathematics & Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/).

-Currently, I'm a maintainer for the [Pitt CSC Summer 2024 Internship List](https://github.com/pittcsc/Summer2024-Internships) repository.
+Currently,
+- I'm working on several personal projects relating to UCSD's enrollment system.
+- I'm also a software engineer intern for this summer.

 <details>
 <summary>More Information.</summary>